 Note that the rest of this article focuses on those looking to switch to a new deal sometime soon.

 Don’t be overly cautious and go for plans that offer flexibility

 We all know that going over your allowance can be extremely costly.

 But, equally, opting for a higher limit because you might need it on the odd occasion could leave you worse off in the long run as you're paying for extra data you don't need each month.

-However, if your data usage is regularly very low, but there are a couple of months where it jumps sharply (for example if you wanted to stream certain hig profile football matches while on the go), it can actually be cheaper to stick with the lower plan and take the occasional rip-off hit.
+If your data usage is regularly very low, but there are a couple of months where it jumps sharply (for example if you wanted to stream certain high-profile football matches while on the go), it can actually be cheaper to stick with the lower (ie cheaper) plan and take the occasional rip-off hit for additional data.

 Finally, if you are in the market for a new phone, head this way to compare offers with Carphone Warehouse.